What's New

 Support sending data to WebHook or establishing bidirectional data bridging with external MQTT services.

 EMQX visualizes the data integration process with the Flows feature on Dashboard.
 Now you can easily check how the rules engine processes IoT data and how data flows to external data services or devices.

 On different data bridging that EMQX supports and how to configure, see Data Bridges.

 # Flexible Authentication/Authorization

-EMQX 5.0 has offered a built-in client authentication/authorization feature, users only need to do some simple configuration work before integrating with various data sources for user authentication and ensuring data security under various scenarios.
+EMQX 5.x offers a built-in client authentication/authorization feature, users only need to do some simple configuration work before integrating with various data sources for user authentication and ensuring data security under various scenarios.

 - Support using Dashboard for the authentication/authorization configuration on the cluster level;